 4) Review your secured debts.
-You will have to decide if you can afford to keep the vehicle you currently have or do you need to get into a less expensive note?
+You will have to decide if you can afford to keep the vehicle you currently have or if you need to get into a less expensive car.
 This is just one example of your options before filing bankruptcy.

 5) Gather your financial documents.
-Paycheck stubs, tax returns, bank statements, etc., all of these will be important if you decide to file bankruptcy.
+Paycheck stubs, tax returns, bank statements, etc., will all be important if you decide to file bankruptcy.

 3) Ignore lawsuits or judgments.
-These will not disappear and if you wait too long to deal with them, you may find yourself on the receiving end of a notice from your bank that your bank accounts have been frozen pursuant to a court order.
+These will not disappear and if you wait to long to deal with them, you may find yourself on the receiving end of a notice from your bank that your accounts have been frozen pursuant to a court order.

-4) Do not take funds from your retirement account.
+4) Take funds from your retirement account.
 Most of these accounts are protected in bankruptcy from your creditors and the court will allow you to keep them.